vgali7/RAG-implementation/README.md

 ----------------------------------------------------------------------------------------------------------------
 <img width="605" alt="Screenshot 2024-06-03 at 12 59 09 PM" src="https://github.com/vgali7/RAG-implementation/assets/79680489/b8a603e5-7339-4309-8d17-db14d4c22f2c">

-LLM Chaining -

-The act of connecting an LLM to an external application (a RAG is an example where the external application is a data source)
+**LLM Chaining** - The act of connecting an LLM to an external application (a RAG is an example where the external application is a data source)

 There are various LLM chaining frameworks

 		Langchain - good for prototyping due to its breadth and simplicity LLamaindex - excels at data collection, indexing, and querying, best for semantic search and retrieval Haystack - best for simpler search and indexing-based LLM applications AutoGen - best for multi-agent interactions, automation, and conversational prompting

-Semantic router -

-A super fast decision making layer for the LLM
+**Semantic router** -A super fast decision making layer for the LLM

- 	Allows user to configure deterministic responses to specific triggers
-	Eg -> one input prompt can trigger a different set of rules for an LLM agent
+	Allows user to configure deterministic responses to specific triggers Eg -> one input prompt can trigger a different set of rules for an LLM agent

-LLM actions -
+**LLM actions** -

-LLM agents -
+**LLM agents** -
-a system with complex reasoning capabilities, memory, and the means to execute tasks more complex than a rag.
-	an llm acts as the 'brain' of the agent
+	a system with complex reasoning capabilities, memory, and the means to execute tasks more complex than a rag. an llm acts as the 'brain' of the agent

 <img width="687" alt="Screenshot 2024-06-03 at 1 49 57 PM" src="https://github.com/vgali7/RAG-implementation/assets/79680489/fda1d1c8-f7cb-41ed-b09b-148ed4719204">